Bailey School Kids

 The Adventures of the Bailey School Kids (or, simply, The Bailey School Kids) is a supernatural children's book series.
 The books in the series are co-authored by Marcia T. Jones and Debbie Dadey.
-John Steven Gurney is the original illustrator of the series (covers and interior illustrations) and originated the appearance of the characters.
-During the early 2000s some of the books were reissued with cover illustrations by Nathan Hale.
+John Steven Gurney is the original illustrator of the series (covers and interior illustrations) and designer of the characters.
+During the early 2000s, some of the books were reissued with cover illustrations by Nathan Hale.

-In each story, the Bailey School kids encounter a relatively innocuous character (such as a school teacher, custodian, etc.) who may or may not be a mythical being (e.g. a vampire, werewolf, dragon, etc.).
-The reader is left guessing whether the innocuous character is said mythical being or not.
+In each story, the Bailey School kids encounter a relatively innocuous character (such as a school teacher, custodian, etc.) who may or may not be a mythical being (e.g. a vampire, werewolf, dragon, etc.), but whether the character is actually a mythical being is left ambiguous.

-There are more than 80 books in the series, including Super Specials, Holiday Special Editions, the BSK "Jr" chapter books series, and the spin-off Bailey City Monsters series for grades 2-4.
+There are 83 books in the series, including Super Specials, Holiday Special Editions, the BSK "Jr" chapter books series, and the spin-off Bailey City Monsters series for grades 2-4.
 The first novel, Vampires Don't Wear Polka Dots, was published in 1990.